Arsenal Academy: History

 At the outset of the Civil War in 1861, the South Carolina Military Academy consisted of two institutions, both built in the 1820s as state arsenals, specifically to have the state prepared in the event of a slave revolt like that planned by Denmark Vesey (who was from Charleston).
-This process consolidated a number of smaller arsenals around the state to two locations, which would in 1842 be converted to military academies.
-The Arsenal Academy, or Arsenal Military Academy, or The Arsenal, was in Columbia, and the Citadel Academy, or Citadel Military Academy, or The Citadel because of the appearance of its building, in Charleston.
-The Arsenal was burned by Union General William Sherman's troops in 1865; in fact, destroying it was one of his objectives.
+This process consolidated a number of smaller arsenals around the state to two locations, which would in 1855 be converted to military academies.
+The Arsenal Academy, or Arsenal Military Academy, or The Arsenal, was in Columbia, and the Citadel Academy, or Citadel Military Academy, or The Citadel (due to the appearance of its building) in Charleston.
+The Arsenal in Columbia was burned by Union General William Sherman's troops in 1865; in fact, destroying it was one of his objectives.
 It was never rebuilt.
 The only surviving building from The Arsenal is the current Governor's Mansion.

-The Citadel suffered no damage and, after serving as housing for Federal forces during the Reconstruction Era, reopened as the South Carolina Military Academy or commonly The Citadel Academy.
+The Citadel suffered no damage and, after serving as housing for Federal forces during the Reconstruction Era, reopened as the South Carolina Military Academy or commonly The Citadel Academy in the 1880s.